 When you purchase the ticket for your round the world trip, you’ll need to make sure you move either east or west, because depending on the alliance you go with, backtracking can cost you.

-It’s safer to move from country to country or even continent to continent, although you can make up to three or sometimes even five stops in one country before moving on.
-Star Alliance allows five stops in the U.S. only, for example.
+It’s easier to move from country to country or even continent to continent, although you can make up to three or sometimes even five stops in one country before moving on.
+Star Alliance only allows five stops in the U.S., for example.
 However, you do need to make sure you begin and end your trip in the same country.

 Star Alliance Round the World